cookie-munster/cookie-munster.github.io/_pages/about.md

 ### Students Engaged in Aquatic Sciences
 2015 - 2017
 > Education Outreach Coordinator, designing curricula and visiting schools across South Carolina

+### Palmetto Animal Assisted Life Services (PAALS)
+2013 - Present
+> Speaking about disabilities to community groups, fundraising and events volunteer.
+Counselor at the inclusive Summer PAALS camp, book reader with the Reading PAALS program at the public library.
+Co-Founded Cocky's Canine PAALS, a UofSC student organization that aids PAALS with volunteers and fundraising.

 ## <i class="fa fa-trophy"></i> | Awards
 * Information Is Beautiful Award - Rising Star